sampointer/kapo/README.md

 and start time on the status listener.

 The third, `watch`, is for use in tandem with your preferred process supervisor: it'll infer the state of the process from the process list of the operating system.
+By default `watch` will match all processes in the process list that match the binary name given as the argument.
+Passing `--pid` limits the scope to just that process.

 The utility of all of this is probably best illustrated via some examples: